PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 Components are objects that perform a specific function, and Compositions are used to combine Components into a model.
 There are two primary kinds of Components:  `Mechanisms <Mechanism>` and `Projections <Projection>`.
-For those familiar with block modeling systems, Mechanisms are the "blocks" in PsyNeuLink, and Projections are the "links".  `Compositions` combine them into a `computational graph
+For those familiar with block modeling systems, Mechanisms are the "blocks" in PsyNeuLink, and Projections are the "links".
+Mechanisms take inputs, use a function to process them in some way, and generate outputs that can be sent to other Mechanisms along Projections.  `Compositions` combine these into a `computational graph
-<https://en.wikipedia.org/wiki/Graph_(abstract_data_type)>`_, in which the Mechanisms are nodes, the Projections are
+<https://en.wikipedia.org/wiki/Graph_(abstract_data_type)>`_, in which the Mechanisms are nodes and Projections are
 edges.
-Mechanisms take inputs, use a function to process them in some way, and generate outputs that can be sent to other Mechanisms along Projections.
-Compositions can also be nested inside other Compositions, so that complex hierarchical models can be created (e.g., of circuits or pathways within a larger system-level model).
+Compositions can also be nodes, so that one Composition can be nested inside another to create more complex, hierarchical models (e.g., of circuits or pathways within a larger system-level model).
 A `Scheduler` coordinates the execution of all of the Mechanisms within a Composition, each of which can be assigned one or more pre-specified or customized `Conditions <Condition>`.

 Mechanisms and Projections fall into two broad categories:  `ProcessingMechanisms <ProcessingMechanism>` that *directly transmit* and possibly *transform* information; and *AdaptiveMechanisms <AdpativeMechanism>` that *modify*